-In most Australian states, parents in this situation have the right to sue for damages in relation to the effects on them as the result of having a child with a disability, including the costs of raising their children over and above the typical costs of raising a typically developing child.
-These costs may include therapies and medical treatment, including aides, occupational therapy, speech pathology, psychology and paediatric care.
+In all Australian states, parents have the right to sue for damages in relation to the economic losses they incur as the result of the pregnancy, the additional costs of caring for and rearing the child over and the above the costs of a normal child as the result of having a child with a disability, and for the pain and suffering associated with the pregnancy, confinement, birth and any nervous shock .
+The recoverable financial costs of caring for and rearing the child may include therapies and medical treatment, learning aides, occupational therapy, speech pathology, psychology and paediatric care.

-No doubt there is consensus that NDIS goes nowhere near meeting the full range of needs.
+No doubt there is consensus that the NDIS goes nowhere near meeting the full range of needs.

 Parents may also have claims for the psychological effects of the unexpected birth of their baby with Fragile X, the massive demands of caring for a Fragile X child and the economic loss as a result of the demands of caring almost full-time for their children.